Skip to content

 Image courtesy of the Royal Mint

-Jody Clark Portrait 2015 - present
+Jody Clark Portrait 2015 - 2022

 Jody Clark is the first coin designer employed by the Royal Mint to design a royal coinage portrait in over 100 years.
 The latest portrait of The Queen was unveiled in 2015, and features ‘couped’ bust with a wavy truncation, again she is depicted with a heavy degree of realism, she wears the ‘George IV State Diadem’ and wearing the larger drop earrings again, the designers initials JC appear below the truncation.